Further Information

 Mechanism of the Enyne Metathesis

 Enyne metathesis, or the so-called cycloisomerization reactions, were first reported using palladium(II) and platinum(II) salts and are mechanistically distinct from metal carbene-mediated pathways.
-As ruthenium carbenes are catalyst of choice in alkene metathesis and currently also in enyne bond reorganizations, we will focus on this family of catalysts.
+As ruthenium carbenes are nowadays catalyst of choice in alkene metathesis and currently also in enyne bond reorganizations, we will focus on this family of catalysts.
 Ruthenium carbenes are commercially available, tolerate many functional groups and new catalysts are constantly being developed.

 The driving force of the reaction is the formation of a thermodynamically stable, conjugated 1,3-diene.